williamchnt/Classification-Mlflow/README.md

 http://127.0.0.1:5000/api/models/decision_tree/predict -> method to predict data, the parameters are: the set of features and the name of the model

+http://127.0.0.1:5000/api/models/decision_tree/predict_test -> for prediction on the test dataset, parameters: "model_name", "row": row number of the dataset that we want to predict

 ### Results